 Over coffee at the kitchen table or out in the barn while the milking was done, Ole asked pioneers to tell their stories.
 From his home farm in Section 9, Wilmington Township, he traveled all around Black Hammer, Spring Grove and Wilmington Townships in search of his subjects.

 As he collected biographies from pioneers, he contributed them as a series of chapters to Samband, the publication of the Valdres emigrant association (Valdrislaget).
 After almost 30 contributions to Samband, in 1920 Johnson published a collection called Nybyggerhistorie fra Spring Grove og Omegn (Settler History of Spring Grove and Region).
 As the title suggests, the book is written in Norwegian (and has many good examples of pidgin Norwegian), and it runs over 440 pages.
 It’s not very well organized or indexed, however, so may take awhile to find the entry you want.
 I have transcribed his list of early settlers, which as far as I can tell is a list of his biography subjects.
 Some entries are rather short, yet others extend over 5 pages.

 Nybyggerhistorie is available in a few local libraries, including the Spring Grove and La Crosse libraries, and at the Vesterheim and Luther (Preus) libraries in Decorah.
 It’s also available at the Minnesota History Center in St. Paul.
-There is also a translation, which I have not seen, in the La Crosse library.
+There is also a translation, which covers only Spring Grove, in the La Crosse library.
 Johnson also wrote a 4-volume collection on emigrants from Ringerike.

 For genealogists and historians, Nybyggerhistorie provides a lot of what we miss by collecting names and dates.
 Johnson seemed to have a few stock questions, but they draw out some remarkable stories of the journey to America and life in the early settlements.
 To illustrate the quality of material available here, I have translated one biography below.